 - a.
-The student's guidance committee shares in the responsibility for reviewing the graduate student's progress and guiding the student toward completion of course and program requirements.
+The student's guidance committee shares in the responsibility for reviewing the graduate student's progress and guiding the student toward completion of course and program requirements and preparing the student for professional success after graduation.
 Thus, it is important that serious consideration be given to the composition of the guidance committee by both the student and major professor to ensure relevant professional guidance and compatibility.
 It is also critical that there is not a conflict of interest in the context of the committee members and the student.
 Of particular concern are situations in which a potential voting member of the committee is from outside MSU and is, in some fashion, connected with the sources of funding for the student's project. - b.
-The guidance committee must be established prior to submission of the proposed academic program (see next section), which must be filed by the end of the second semester of the degree program. - c.
+The guidance committee must be established prior to submission of the student's proposed academic program (see next section), which must be filed by the end of the second semester of the degree program. - c.
 The guidance committee will consist of at least four faculty members (including the major professor, who must have an appointment, including adjunct, in the Department of Animal Science).
-Three members of the guidance committee will be established by the student and the major professor.
-At least three members of the committee (including the major professor) must be regular MSU faculty (those appointed under the rules of tenure with the rank of assistant, associate or full professor) and one of these must have a majority appointment in the Department of Animal Science and one must have a majority appointment in a department other than Animal Science.
-There may be no more than one committee member external to MSU, and that person must be approved by the Graduate School. - d.
-The responsibilities of the guidance committee - 1) Advising graduate students on course work, research or creative activities - 2) Providing, at least annually, feedback and guidance concerning progress toward the degree - 3) Administering exams in a fair and professional manner - 4) Reviewing the thesis or dissertation in a timely, constructive manner - e.
-The Dean of the Graduate School may grant an exemption to allow a non-tenure stream faculty member or academic specialist to serve on the guidance committee as one of the required MSU faculty members (typically not as major professor, but in some instances a non-tenure stream faculty member may be approved to serve as major professor for MS students).
-In addition, the department chair may grant an exemption to allow an emeritus faculty member to serve as one of those required MSU faculty members (but not as major professor).
+Three members of the guidance committee will be identified by the student and the major professor. - 1) At least three members of the committee (including the major professor) must be regular MSU faculty (those appointed under the rules of tenure with the rank of assistant, associate or full professor).
+At least one of these must have a majority appointment in the Department of Animal Science and at least one must have a majority appointment in a department other than Animal Science. - 2) The department chair may grant an exemption to allow an emeritus faculty member to serve as one of the required MSU faculty members (but not as major professor). - 3) An exception may be granted by the Dean of the Graduate School to allow non-tenure system faculty or academic specialists to serve on the guidance committee as one of the required MSU faculty or to serve as major professor.
+In addition, there may be no more than one guidance committee member external to MSU, and that person must be approved by the Graduate School.
+If one or more desired committee members are non-tenure system MSU faculty or are from outside of MSU, please contact the graduate coordinator who will submit the request for approval. - d.
+The responsibilities of the guidance committee consist of: - 1) Advising graduate students on course work, research or creative activities. - 2) Providing, at least annually, feedback and guidance concerning progress toward the degree.

-- f.
-The composition of the guidance committee will be submitted to the department chair for approval.
-To ensure uniform standards across the department, the chair may add one appropriate member to the guidance committee. - g.
-If there is a need to change the composition of the guidance committee, the student should first consult with the graduate coordinator.
-The College Master's Program Change Form (available at canr.msu.edu/ans/students/graduate_program/) must be completed and signed by the major professor, the ANS graduate coordinator and the dean.
+- 3) Administering exams in a fair and professional manner. - 4) Reviewing the thesis or dissertation in a timely, constructive manner. - e.
+The student will submit their proposed guidance committee to GradPlan ((https://student.msu.edu/), which will then be routed for approval.
+Before initiating submitting their committee to GradPlan, students are encouraged to discuss their proposed committee with the graduate coordinator.
+To ensure uniform standards across the department, the graduate coordinator or department chair may add one appropriate member to the guidance committee. - f.
+If there is a need to change the composition of the guidance committee after it has been approved, the student should first consult with the graduate coordinator.
 The committee members who will remain on the committee should be informed of the anticipated change in composition and consulted in naming a replacement.
+The student will enter the revised committee composition into GradPlan, which will be routed for approval.